EvEmu-Project/evemu_Crucible/README.md

 # Status
 - Login works again
-- Character selection and creation is next
+- Character selection and creation is working
+- Character portraits are next!

 # Legal
 	------------------------------------------------------------------------------------